 The market for portable devices (mobile devices that we can carry including notebooks) continues to soar in spite of economic difficulties and general uncertainty.
 Although personal devices are not necessarily replacing the PC, they are outselling the PC.
 All of these devices have a graphics processor (GPU) integrated in the

-Despite strong in the Performance sector, quarter-to-quarter AIBs shipments decreased -16.81% and -18.77% year-to-year Jon Peddie Research (JPR), the industry's research and consulting firm for graphics and multimedia, announced estimated PC graphics add-in-board (AIB) shipments and suppliers’ market share for Q2'15 JPR’s AIB Report tracks computer
+Quarter-to-quarter AIBs shipments increased 27.6% and decreased -3.8% year-to-year Jon Peddie Research (JPR), the industry's research and consulting firm for graphics and multimedia, announced estimated PC graphics add-in-board (AIB) shipments and suppliers’ market share for Q3'15 Two big introductions came in the third quarter.
+AMD released their Radeon